Industry satisfaction climbs to 10-year high according to survey

 For the third consecutive year, Alaska Airlines Mileage Plan ranked highest in overall member satisfaction with airline loyalty/rewards programs, achieving a score of 757.

-Southwest Airlines Rapid Rewards program, which was rated best in the recently announced Freddie Awards and tied for first place in the 2016 Switchfly Reward Seat Availability Survey, ranked second in the J.D.
+recently announced Freddie Awards and tied for first place in the 2016 Switchfly Reward Seat Availability Survey, ranked second in the J.D.
 Power survey with a score of 754, followed by jetBlue Airlines TrueBlue at 743.

 The 2016 Airline Loyalty/Rewards Program Satisfaction Report measures member satisfaction with airline rewards and loyalty programs based on six factors, including ease of redeeming points/miles; reward program terms; account maintenance/management; ease of earning points/miles; variety of benefits available; and customer service.